chrisj951/MiyooFlipPortMaster/README.md

 (Verified on 20250509213001 but theoretically should work on earlier versions too)

 ## Control Swapping
-- Ability to swap between X360 and Nintendo controls :
+- Ability to swap between X360 and N controls :
     -   Hover over any game in the Game/PM section
     -   Press 'X' and then click the controls option
     -   Will be returned back to the game selection list
     -   Press 'X' again and now press Launch
-    -   All games going forward will now use the selected control (X360 vs Nintendo)
+    -   All games going forward will now use the selected control (X360 vs N)

 ## Background
 This is a split off of PyUI to include just the portions needed for PortMaster to run on the Miyoo Flip